 Date This checklist will guide you through your residency.
 Steps are explained in the handbook.
-Complete all Castle Branch requirements before applying for an internship - see Appendix 1 for codes to place an order and information about all the requirements [File an internship application with the Health Services (for Fall Interns - by April 15; for Spring Interns - by September 15; for Summer Interns - by February 15) Schedule a meeting with Leah Flake, Gerontology Curriculum Coordinator.
-[Have an internship interview with your potential Preceptor [Accept the residency offer and submit the AIT agreement (p.
-13) to Leah Flake [Receive Notice to Register - you will be emailed the CRN# and how to register [Register for the AIT Residency course (GERO 499) after approval received from Joy Fein.
-[Complete & submit through Blackboard the following forms no later than the 1 st day of residency: -Personal Data Sheet - p.
-9 -Education & Work History (or resume) - p.
-10 - Medical Certification - p.
-11 -Employment Status Sheet (if applicable) - p.
-12 Begin residency [By the end of your 1^{st} week, review the Training Plan with your AIT Preceptor. - p.
-14-21 [Maintain your Weekly Activity Report.
+Complete all Castle Branch requirements before applying for an internship - see Appendix 1 for codes to place an order and information about all the requirements.
+File an internship application with the Health Services (for Fall Interns - by April 15; for Spring Interns - by September 15; for Summer Interns - by February 15) Interview with the USI AIT review committee and your potential preceptor. □ Accept the residency offer and submit the AIT agreement (p.
+15) signed by you and your preceptor to Leah Flake, Gerontology Curriculum Coordinator.
+Schedule a meeting with Leah Flake.
+Receive Notice to Register - you will be emailed the CRN# and how to register.
+Register for the AIT Residency course (GERO 499) after approval received from Joy Fein.
+Complete & submit through Blackboard the following forms no later than the 1 st day of residency: Personal Data Sheet - p.
+11 Education & Work History (or resume) - p.
+12 Employment Status Sheet (if applicable) - p.
+14 Begin residency.
+By the end of your 1^{st} week, review the Training Plan with your AIT Preceptor. - p.
+14-21 Maintain your Weekly Activity Report.
 This report should be compiled daily and kept on record at the facility. - p.
-22-23 [Complete & submit through Blackboard your Monthly Summary Report by the 10 th of the following month.
+22-23 Complete & submit through Blackboard your Monthly Summary Report by the 10^{th} of the following month.
 Use your Weekly Activity Report to assist in completing the Monthly Summary.
 This form is to be signed by you & your AIT Preceptor. - p.
-24 \square Attend scheduled exam preparation sessions, and complete all in-class requirements.
-[Email to alert Leah Flake of your upcoming residency completion within 2 weeks of the anticipated completion of your residency [Complete & submit through Blackboard the Training Plan Summary Sheet on the last day of your AIT Residency, signed by both you and the preceptor. - p.
+24 $\operatorname{\mathtt{J}}$ Attend scheduled exam preparation sessions, and complete all in-class requirements.
+Email to alert Leah Flake of your upcoming residency completion within 2 weeks of the anticipated completion of your residency.
+Complete & submit through Blackboard the Training Plan Summary Sheet on the last day of your AIT Residency, signed by both you and the preceptor. - p.
 25-26 [Receive a 'pass' or 'no pass' grade or an 'incomplete' if requirements are not met from above.
-[Schedule meeting with Leah Flake to begin the application to test process for NAB examination through IPLA.
-[Send your AIT Preceptor a 'Thank You' note.
+Schedule meeting with Leah Flake to begin the application to test process for NAB examination through IPLA.
+Send your AIT Preceptor a 'Thank You' note.